Quick Answer

 What careers can project managers transition to?

-Based on transferable skills analysis, project managers can transition to: Product Manager, Teacher (Secondary School), Cybersecurity Analyst, Civil Engineer, Office Manager / Administrator.
+Based on transferable skills analysis, project managers can transition to: Product Manager, Teacher (Secondary School), Cybersecurity Analyst, Civil Engineer, Architect.
 These roles share significant skill overlap and represent realistic career moves with varying levels of retraining.

 How much do project managers earn in the UK?